Vanlightly/RabbitTestTool/benchmark/TOPOLOGY.md

 # Topology File Guide

-A topology file defines the virtual hosts, exchanges, queues, publishers and consumers of a benchmark.
+A topology file defines one or more topology groups (exchanges, queues, publishers and consumers) of a benchmark.
 It can optionally also define one or more scaling dimensions.
 Topology files do not reference any particular AMQP technology or connection details.

-A large number of topologies are already defined in the deploy/topologies folder.
+A large number of topologies are already defined in the benchmark/topologies folder and most use the variable templating feature.

 Each benchmark should be oriented towards testing throughput, latency or stress testing.
 Latency numbers are not as useful when running a broker at its limit.
 These numbers have some utility, but mostly when testing latency, we want the broker to not be at 100% capacity.
 For this reason latency tests should use publisher rate limiting, whereas throughput tests usually don't specify a rate limit.